impulsado/wannaNotes/Writeups/HTB/Very Easy/Oopsie TO DO/15 -  Reverse Shell.md

 # SUID
 Found a file with `find / -group bugtracker` that only members of `bugtracker` can execute.
-It has the SUID flag.
+It has the SUID flag with root privileges.

 ```ad-info
 SUID allows an alternate user to run an executable with the same permissions as the owner of the file instead of the permissions of the alternate user.